Posted September 2016

 Unfortunately, this isn’t always the case.

-This is why today we’re bringing you up to speed on everything you need to know about credit scores, as well as how your score can affect your application for a loan, finance, or other forms of credit.
-If you’ve ever found yourself with a question about credit scores, you’ll find the answer below!
+Today we’re bringing you up to speed on everything you need to know about credit scores.
+So if you’ve ever wondered what your credit score is, or found yourself struggling with a low credit score, you’ll find the answers below!
+This includes:

 What is a credit score?

-You see, credit unions, banks and other financial providers take a methodical approach to the process of lending you money.
-To them, the best predictor of future outcomes is your past behaviour.
-Take the following as an example: you lend your car to a friend for the weekend, only for them to return with it a month later.
+Say you lend your car to a friend for the weekend, only for them to return it a month later.
 Would you be all that enthusiastic about handing over the keys for a second time?
 We didn’t think so.

 The same goes for lenders.